 Preparing for a remote job interview is as important as preparing for an in-person interview.
 Transitioning from working in an office to working from home is not the same, hence you should understand what it takes to work remotely and prepare well for the remote job interview questions and answers.

-Hiring managers are aware of the challenges that remote working entails, thus you must be prepared to answer questions that focus on remote work skills apart from those specific to the job role and industry.
+Hiring managers in Maryland are aware of the challenges that remote working entails, thus you must be prepared to answer questions that focus on remote work skills apart from those specific to the job role and industry.
 Fret not, we have collated a list of the 20 top remote job interview questions and answers you should know to ace your remote job interview!

 1. Common Traits And Skills Recruiters Seek While Interviewing Remote Job Candidates